 - Healing: As we saw with the Biblical story, the bite can be the cure.
 Sometimes you need to feel the pain to start the healing process.
 It can mean you are finally ready to deal with an old wound—an emotional injury that has been festering.

 - Awakening of Intuition: The bite can jolt your intuition awake.
-It’s a sign that you need to start trusting your gut more.
+It’s time you start trusting your gut more.
 You have a gut feeling about something or someone, and this dream is making that feeling impossible to ignore.

-- Overcoming: If in the dream you survive the bite or fight the snake off, that’s a powerful sign of resilience.
-It means you have the inner strength to face whatever is coming at you.
+- Overcoming: If, in the dream, you survive the bite or fight off the snake, that’s a powerful sign of resilience.
+It means you have the inner strength to face whatever comes your way.

 The Negative Meanings